gadelkareem/video-gallery-generator/README.md

 ./vgg-darwin-arm64 -d /path/to/videos -p 8080
 # Control the maximum number of generators to run concurrently
 ./vgg-darwin-arm64 -g -c 10
+# Add spatial media metadata to videos.
+This will rename the videos and add '_180x180_3dh' suffix to the video file name.
+Only left-right 180 is currently supported.
+./vgg-darwin-arm64 -s
 ```

 # Build for all platforms